 Spinal canal stenosis

-Spinal canal stenosis most often occurs when the vertebrae, ligaments and discs begin to deteriorate, eventually leading to narrowing and potential nerve compression in the spinal canal, which houses the spinal cord.
-The compression associated with spinal stenosis can irritate or compress adjacent nerve roots or the spinal cord itself, causing severe discomfort and a potentially diminished quality of life.
+Spinal canal stenosis most often occurs when the vertebrae, ligaments and discs begin to deteriorate, eventually leading to narrowing and potential nerve compression in the central spinal canal that protects the spinal cord.
+The compression associated with spinal stenosis can irritate or compress nerve roots or the spinal cord, causing severe discomfort and a potentially diminished quality of life.

 Spinal canal stenosis, which is sometimes called central stenosis, usually occurs after the age of 50.
 There are several potential causes of spinal narrowing, including: